leonardofs/nest-mongo-sql/README.md

 [X] add all services, pg and mongo  to dockerfile

+[ ] implement class validator in both microsservices

 [ ] test all wanted functions running on docker

 [ ] implemnts swagger to API

 [ ] update readme

+[ ] create text about posibles improvements in security, 12 factors and resources

 [ ] implements auth microservice or module